ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 You can change to a new group simply by pressing the number associated with it (:kbd:`1`, :kbd:`2` or :kbd:`3`) at which point the crosshairs will change to indicate the color of the new group.
-Designer will automatically switch to a new group after you add a fourth component.
+Designer will automatically switch to a new group after you add a fifth component.

 If the component tree is empty, the first region you select will become the first group in the tree.
 As mentioned in the section